 Tools like Anju’s TA Scan are purpose-built to meet these demands.
-TA Scan tracks both traditional KOL metrics and DOL metrics in a single platform.
+TA Scan tracks traditional KOL metrics in a single platform.
 The platform provides automatic weekly updates, yet it also allows for extensive customization so MA teams can focus on the information that is most relevant to their current work.

 The Opportunities and Risks of Digital Opinion Leadership

 The rapid digital switch occasioned by the pandemic also poses certain risks.

 Risks to patients and healthcare providers include “the distribution of poor-quality information, damage to professional image, breaches of patient privacy, violation of personal-professional boundaries, and licensing or legal issues,” C. Lee Ventola writes in Pharmacy & Therapeutics.

 Many professional organizations offer policies and guidelines for social media use, but tracking this information can also be challenging without an effective digital tool to collect and sort it.

 One way to address these challenges is to track knowledge and information more effectively.
 By collecting information in a single platform, clinical trial and MA teams can identify high-quality information and ensure they’re following the most current policies and regulations to protect patient privacy and data security.

 By doing so, clinical trial teams and MA teams help build trust and organizational reputation.
 This allows them to position their own trial leaders and other team members to serve as KOLs within the healthcare and life sciences communities.

 Navigating Digital Opinion Leadership in the Years to Come